kubev2v/forklift-ui/README.md

 import StatusIcon from '@app/common/components/StatusIcon';
 ```

-In general, we should use relative paths `../` when they make sense for co-located files, but absolute paths for things we share widely, to avoid long and hard to read relative paths.
+In general, we should use relative paths `../` when they make sense for co-located files, and absolute paths for things located near the root.
+The goal is to avoid long and hard-to-read relative paths.

 ## More Information